Learn more about this card and find out how you can apply here.

 This card comes with some practical fringe benefits, including 24/7 emergency card replacement for travelers and complimentary rental car insurance when you charge the full cost of the rental to your card.

-This card is for students with fair to average credit.
+This card is for students with average, fair, or even limited credit.
 A few credit blemishes likely won’t disqualify your application, though serious issues (such as recent bankruptcy) probably will.

 - No Annual Fee.
 The Journey Student Credit Card doesn’t have an annual fee.
 That’s a nice benefit relative to the Citi Secured Mastercard, which carries a $25 annual fee.
 When you’re on a student budget, the last thing you need to worry about is an annual tax on your credit card.